 The Heimdall Data is a SQL platform for application developers, database administrators, and infrastructure owners.
 Whether on-premise or cloud, Heimdall helps organizations deliver faster, more reliable, and secure content generation.

 Heimdall Data is a distributed Database Proxy that optimizes from an application perspective.
 It gives users visibility and control over their SQL environment.
-Installed on each application instance, there is no single point of failure and each Heimdall instance acts independently, yet in unison for caching, read/write splitting, and automated database failover.
+Our proxy can be installed anywhere: 1) On each application instance, 2) Separate proxy tier, or 3) On the database.
+We are transparent to the application and database.

 Caching: Today’s SQL solutions incur data latency from application-database round trips.
 Caching on the database improves scale, but does not remove the latency.
-Heimdall Data is sidecar Database Proxy installed across application instances.
+The Heimdall proxy can be deployed as a sidecar process across application instances.
 This distributed model results in optimal performance and predictive scale.

 With Heimdall caching, queries that would have gone to the database are now cached locally on the application tier.
 You choose the cache of choice (e.g. Amazon Elasticache, Redis) and Heimdall determines which query results to cache and invalidate.
 Best of all, caching does not require writing a single line of code.